sreeram-io/project-zeus/src/data/tech/career-landmine.md

-# What are some common career landmines people step on?
+# The biggest carrer landmine people step on

 #### 15 Jun 2021, Berlin